 Known as the Yalu River (鸭绿江) to the Chinese or Amnok River (압록강) to the Koreans, this 790km long river runs along the lower half of the Chinese and North Korean border from Mt.
 Paektu down to the Yellow Sea.

 Visitors to the Yalu are often struck by the fact that China and North Korea are only a few meters apart from each other.

 It is a 790 km river that runs from Mt Paektu all the way down to the yellow sea.
 It also forms a natural boundary between China and the DPRK.
 There are many islands in the river, which were settled by treaty between the two countries.
 Unlike other maritiem borders the waters are considered open to both sides.
 At many points of the border the countries are only sperated by a few feet.
 In many ways visiting the Yalu River offers one of the most authentic views of North Korea.

 To read about North Korean Islands click here.

-In the early years of both the PRC and DPRK, North Korea was perhaps the most industrialized country in East Asia.
-This was owed in part to heavy industrialization by Japan during its occupation of Korea (1910-1945), as well as considerable Soviet investment after 1945.
+In the early years of both the People’s Republic of China and the Democratic People’s Republic of Korea, North Korea was perhaps the most industrialized country in East Asia.
+This was owed in part to heavy industrialization by Japan during the occupation of Korea (1910-1945), as well as considerable Soviet investment after 1945.
 At that time, the North Korean side of the river was the more developed and it was common for ethnic Koreans living in China to return to North Korea for better living conditions.